iosdevelopershq/code-challenges/README.md

 Check out `CodeChallenge/Base/ExampleCodeChallenge.swift` for a very simple challenge, or the TwoSum challenge for a bit more involved example.

 Last step is you'll need to add a test file for this challenge.
 The test mostly writes itself.
-Just create a new test in `CodeChallengeTests/Challenges/FooTests.swift` which will approximately like this:
+Just create a new test in `CodeChallengeTests/Challenges/FooTests.swift` which will look approximately like this:

 ```
 @testable import CodeChallenge